zaqks/public_web_encryption/README.md

 # public_web_encryption

 <p>
-  This is an implementation of a public webpage encrypted with a key use the crpyto-js library.
+  This is an implementation of a public webpage encrypted with a key use the crpyto-js library.<br>
-  The content is stored as a token and can't be viewed until decrypted by the visitor.
+  The content is stored as a token and can't be viewed until decrypted by the visitor.<br>
-  This method allows the hosting of sensitive material statically without using an API for authentication.
+  This method allows the hosting of sensitive material statically without using an API for authentication, but it's still possible to brute force it like anyother password protected ressources.<br>
   All the visitor has to do is input the right combination in order to view the web content.
 </p>